A2osX/A2osX/.Docs/Shell Developers Guide.md

 where [ exp ] and [ condition ] allow to detail operators....

+anywhere you can have [ exp ] you can have ![ exp ] which means NOT exp.

+    while ![ $total -eq 0 ]
+    loop

+is the same thing as

+    while [ $total -ne 0 ]
+    loop

+Just like

+    IF [ A -GT 5 ]
+      DO X
+    ELSE
+      DO Y
+    FI

+is the same as

+    IF ![ A -LE 5 ]
+      DO Y
+    ELSE
+      DO X
+    FI

+Notice that the DO X and DO Y logic is swapped between the two cases.

 ## Internal Shell commands:

 | Name      | Status  | Comment |